Frank (film): Production

-Frank is a fictional story mostly inspired by Frank Sidebottom, the comic persona of Chris Sievey who is thought to have given his backing to the film before his death, but the plot was also inspired by other musicians like Daniel Johnston and Captain Beefheart.
+Frank is a fictional story mostly inspired by Frank Sidebottom, the comic persona of Chris Sievey who is thought to have given his backing to the film before his death, but the plot was also inspired by other musicians like Daniel Johnston, Captain Beefheart, and Frank Zappa.
 Jon Ronson, who co-wrote the film, was part of Sidebottom's band, and the plot began as an adaptation of his writings but later became a fictional take on it.
-The film shot in County Wicklow, Dublin, and New Mexico in 2013.
+The film was shot in County Wicklow, Dublin, and New Mexico in 2013.

 Stephen Rennicks served as music director, tasked to write songs that were a hybrid of pop and experimental rock music.
 Rennicks was inspired by musicians he met while in his own 1980s band, the Prunes.
 He also wrote the score and supervised the recordings of his original songs.
 The music performed by the band in the film was recorded live by the cast while filming.

+Music

 Release

 The film premiered at the Sundance Film Festival on 17 January 2014.
 When audiences went to see the film at Sundance, they were all given masks similar to that worn by Frank in the film.
 The film premiered in Europe at its European premiere in Dublin on 25 April 2014.
 The film was released in cinemas nationwide in the Republic of Ireland and in the United Kingdom on 9 May 2014.

 Reception

 Frank received highly positive reviews from critics and has a rating of 92% on Rotten Tomatoes based on 163 reviews with a weighted average score of 7.46/10.
 The website's critical consensus states, "Funny, clever, and endearingly unusual, Frank transcends its quirky trappings with a heartfelt — and surprisingly thought-provoking — story."
 On review aggregator Metacritic, Frank has a score of 75 out of 100 based on 33 critics, signifying "generally favourable reviews".

 The Daily Telegraph's Amber Wilkinson rated the film 4/5, calling it "off-beat and punk-spirited."
 Peter Bradshaw of The Guardian gave it four stars out of five, saying: "Frank works as satire, as memoir, as comedy bromance, but it works mostly because it is just so weird".
 Mark Kermode of The Observer named it one of the top five films of 2014.
-Kyle Smith of the New York Post described it as a "whimsical delight", saying it has a lot of heart, and commenting positively on Gleeson in particular.
-However, Smith also found it unfortunate that the film came "crashing down in a total bummer of a third act".
 Criticism for the film was largely based on how the plot developed towards its end.

 In conjunction with the U.S. release of the film, Michael Fassbender made an appearance as Frank with his band on The Colbert Report.